-If you are an employer and need to hire a foreign worker or you are an immigrant who wishes to work legally in the US, you should contact our an experienced Blacksburg immigration attorney for assistance.
-Immigration attorney Jeffrey Van Doren helps employers and employee alike solve immigration problems.
+If you are an employer and need to hire a foreign worker or you are an immigrant who wishes to work legally in the US, you should contact our experienced Blacksburg immigration attorney for assistance.
+Immigration attorney Jeffrey Van Doren helps employers and employees alike solve immigration problems.
 He has the experience to guide you through the rules and regulatory hurdles that often defeat people who try to go it alone.
-Call us today to schedule a consultation or use the form on this page to ask a question or request additional information about employment visas
+Call us today to schedule a consultation or use the form on this page to ask a question or request additional information about employment visas.

 Temporary Employment Visa